 - (1) Two or more

 - (2) One

 - (3) None, no time worked on Sundays in past 4 weeks

-COVERAGE: Applies to all respondents who usually work on a Sunday (WCHDAY = 7).
+- COVERAGE: Applies to all respondents who usually work on a Sunday (WCHDAY = 7). - NOTES: Please see the note at the beginning of this user guide relating to historical quarterly specific questions.

 WCHMO - Whether respondent usually works Monday